 Current global financial conditions have been characterized by increased volatility, declining liquidity and the exit of a number of traditional investors from public markets.
 Access to public financing has been made more challenging by a global contraction of commercial and consumer credit markets.
-The ensuing decline in consumption has led to a marked erosion of investor confidence and risk tolerance.
+There has been a marked erosion of investor confidence and risk tolerance.
 A major consequence/contributor to these factors may be seen in the unparalleled number of established financial institutions facing involuntary corporate reorganization, insolvency, bankruptcy and/or governmental intervention.
 While the most sensational of the corporate casualties have occurred in the United States, the global nature of today's economic reality has left no interrelated public market unscathed.
+The recent wars in Ukraine and the Middle East may present additional worldwide economic uncertainties.
 These factors may affect the ability of the Company to obtain equity or debt financing in the future on terms favourable to the Company or at all.
 Any or all of these economic factors, as well as other factors not specifically identified herein, may cause a decline in asset values that could be deemed to be other than temporary, resulting in impairment losses.
 If such conditions continue, the Company's operations could be negatively impacted, and the trading price of its common shares may be adversely affected.